therekrab/frc-programming-reference/source/beginner/robot_container.rst

    private final OtherSubsystem m_otherSubsystem = new OtherSubsystem();

 This adheres to best-practices, by limiting scope on the subsystems as to avoid hard-to-follow logic as to who uses the subsystems.
-We explicity pass in subsystems to command constructors, so we know exactly who can (and who can't) write to these subsystems.
+We explicitly pass in subsystems to command constructors, so we know exactly who can (and who can't) write to these subsystems.